carmenbianca/report-liferay/report.md

     curation flag?
   + When issues in licensing are discovered, should those issues be addressed upstream?
 How?
-- Does the codebase need to be fully REUSE-compliant? i.e., licensing headers in *every single file*.
+- Does the codebase need to be fully REUSE-compliant? i.e. licensing headers in *every single file*.
 If partial, which parts?
 - Does the automated tool need to check for compatible licenses?
 Should this be a whitelist and a blacklist?
 A complex decision tree?